 The miles ahead of you on this excursion will take the shape of curves, straight lines, gaps, and points.
-Were you to trace each of those shapes with your finger in order curve, straight line, gap, point-you'd create a map with pathways carved out of question marks.
-In the context of this excursion, that's how you'll know you're on the right track.
-Your journey begins where the assumption ends that questions mean you're on the wrong track.
-To make this trip, you will need to be willing at times to face gaps from the teetering edge of what appear to be cliffs or, worse yet, dead ends.
-You'll be challenged to embrace the fact that squinting toward indefinable silhouettes in the distant horizon can still qualify as vision through the eyes of faith.
-In every generation of Christians, the authority of the Scriptures gets questioned, but the paradox is that all those questions heaped in one pile would look like a molehill next to the mountain of questions within the Bible.
-Since neither the ancient Hebrew of the Old Testament nor the Koine Greek of the New Testament included punctuation, we don't have the luxury of dogmatism concerning the exact number of questions.
+Were you to trace each of those shapes with your finger in order-curve, straight line, gap, point-you'd create a map with pathways carved out of question marks.
+That's how you'll know you're on the right track.
+Your journey begins when you stop assuming that questions mean you're on the wrong track.
+To make this trip, you will need to be willing at times to face gaps from the teetering edge of what appear to be cliffs, or, worse yet, dead ends.
+You'll be challenged to embrace the fact that squinting toward indefinable silhouettes on the distant horizon can still qualify as vision through the eyes of faith.

+Since neither the ancient Hebrew of the Old Testament nor the Koine Greek of the New Testament included punctuation, we don't know the exact number of questions contained within the pages of Scripture.
 Something about it escaping our certainty seems fitting, doesn't it?
 Scholars estimate, however, that the Bible is home to somewhere around thirty-three hundred inquiries depending upon the translation.
 Here's the particularly impressive part: each of them is scrupulously God-breathed (2 Tim.
 3:16).
 Premeditated.
-Author J. L. Hancock took on the burly task of meticulously locating and listing every question from Genesis 1:1 to Revelation 22:21 in the King James Version tallying an astonishing sum of 3,298.
+Author J. L. Hancock took on the burly task of meticulously locating and listing every question from Genesis 1:1 to Revelation 22:21 in the King James Version, tallying an astonishing sum of 3,298.

-The queries are multifarious.
-Hundreds of questions are exchanged laterally between humans, as you would expect.
-But you'd also find a smattering of browraising inquiries between humans and animals, humans and angels, humans and demons, between God and Satan, and between Jesus and demons.
+Many of these questions are from human to human, as you'd expect.
+But you'd also find a smattering of inquiries between humans and animals, humans and angels, humans and demons, between God and Satan, and Jesus and demons.
 The road ahead will wind around a handful of those, but the ones that will most profoundly shape our landscape will be vertical: questions man asks of God and those God asks of man.
 The number of those kinds of questions is staggering and beyond the mileage of this six-week excursion.
-However, I pray and believe the ones on this map will be enough to drive a willing traveler to behold the divine quest.
+However, I believe the ones on this map will be enough to drive a willing traveler to behold the divine quest.